hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 Implementing green threads in Scheme is not hard, but it requires a somewhat firm grasp of [continuations](https://en.wikipedia.org/wiki/Continuation).
 As this series is first and foremost about macros, I won’t have time to explain continuations from the ground up.
-I’ll try to give you an intuition about what they are as we start to work with them, and gradually fill in any gaps that we’ll need to fill in order to understand the code.
-But this is probably not a very good introductory text on continuations, and definitely not exhaustive.
+I’ll try to help you develop an intuition for what they are as we start to work with them, and gradually fill in any gaps that we’ll need to fill in order to understand the code.
+This is probably not a very good introductory text on continuations, and it's definitely not exhaustive.

-With all of that out of the way, let’s start implementing some green threads!
+With all that out of the way, let’s start implementing some green threads!
 As always, the code for this blog post is [on Github](https://github.com/hellerve/pi).

 ## An API

-As always, we start by defining an interface.
+As per usual, we start by defining an interface.
 Our scheduling will be based on [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking), which means that threads will voluntarily—and explicitly—give up control by calling `yield`.
 They will communicate via channels, which are basically